 Customer Counting: How To Analyze Retail Store Traffic

 Retail stores receive millions of visitors every year.
 The primary objective of a store is to attract visitors and make sales.
 However, this constant stream of traffic can be leveraged to create an alternate source of value for retailers.
 You can collect traffic data and extract key retail analytics from it.
-This provides insight into customer behavior and preferences, and by identifying common trends, you are better placed to maximize store traffic.
+This provides insights into customer behavior and preferences, and by identifying common trends, you are better placed to maximize store traffic.

-Counting and Analyzing Visitor Traffic
+Counting & Analyzing Visitor Traffic

 The first step is to calculate and analyze visitor traffic data.
 This provides an overview of how many people visit your store, your busiest periods, and other pertinent information about your visitors.

 This is a crucial metric because it provides insights into customer behavior.
 If you know what times to expect increased visitor traffic, you can prepare accordingly and make the most of the extra footfall.
 Customer counting technologies are required to identify a store’s busiest periods.
 V-Count’s Business Intelligence Platform (BIP) analyzes historical data from our Ultima AI traffic counters to determine the hours, days, or seasons that prospects are more likely to visit.

 With data from Street and Customer Counters, you can determine your store’s draw-in rate.
 This is calculated by comparing pedestrian traffic to walk-ins.
 If 1000 people walk past a store and only ten people enter, that’s a draw-in rate of 1%, which is relatively low.
 This may indicate that the store is not attractive to pedestrians.
 Store managers may address this by devising strategies to boost walk-in traffic.
 Perhaps by improve window displays or offering discounts.

 - Demographic Analysis